Thornton Tomasetti | CORE studio, in partnership with CBT Architects and Perkins & Will

-Join your peers for a half day of Workshops hosted by design innovators and software pioneers, developed to introduce participants to a wide range of powerful new workflows that enable new ways of working and enhance existing design processes.
+Join your peers for a full day of Workshops hosted by design innovators and software pioneers developed to introduce participants to a wide range of powerful new workflows that enable new ways of working and enhance existing design processes.

 AGENDA